 Michael Weller grew up in Winchester.
 After a lucky escape from librarianship he embarked on life-drawing classes.
 This led to a second degree in Fine Art printmaking at London Metropolitan University where he achieved a First.
 From here he went to Lavender Hill Studios, a traditional atelier-style painting school, and has since set up his studio back in Winchester.

 Michael draws and paints in a traditional style from life.
 He was a scholar with the New English Art Club and in 2015 he won both the Winsor & Newton Award and the Le Clerc Fowle Medal for an outstanding group of paintings.
-He teaches portraiture in oil at The Colour Factory in Winchester and oil painting in Brighton with the New School Of Art.

 Having started out with more abstract leanings, Michael began to look at ‘abstract relationships within figurative painting.’
 Often working on several paintings at the same time, his paintings are now studies in tone.